 Gayle Russell Dance Academy will present, “Disney Goes to Broadway” at 7 p.m.
 Friday and 2 p.m.
 Saturday at the Aberdeen High School Auditorium.
 Tickets are $10 and available at Jensen’s Furniture, Rosevear’s or at the door.

 Kids at Cosmopolis Elementary School got to dig into the school’s new raised garden on Wednesday morning.

 Parkinson’s disease patients and their caregivers are invited to an educational program and luncheon at noon on Thursday, May 28, at the Calvary Lutheran Church in Aberdeen.

 75 years ago

-A fresh crop of Harbor kindergarteners work on wooden puzzles in September 1959.
-If you have any information on this photo or others from this feature, visit www.jonesphotocollection.com and submit it via the websites feedback form.
+This is the building of the wooden pipeline from Aberdeen Lake to the mills in town, taken in 1937.
+The trees have grown back.
+If you have any information on this photo or others from this feature, visit www.jonesphotocollection.com and submit it via the website’s feedback form.

 75 years ago